alttch/eva3/doc/lm/lm_api.rst

 Returns state history for the chosen item(s) in the specified format.

-To get state history for the multiple items:
+To get state history for multiple items:

 * **w** param is required
 * **g** should be specified as **list**